-The Temple of Artemis at Ephesus also known as the Temple of Diana at Ephesus located near the Ephesus Ancient City, on the edge of the modern town of Selcuk.
+The Temple of Artemis at Ephesus also known as the Temple of Diana is located near the Ephesus Ancient City, on the edge of the modern town of Selcuk.
 The location is also known as where the second ancient city of Ephesus is located.
 Due to its historical importance, it became one of the most preferred sites for Private Ephesus Tours.

 Table of contents